 Cons

-2. Purina Kit & Kaboodle Dry Cat Food — Best Value
+2. Purina Kit & Kaboodle Dry Cat Food — Budget Buy

 As the best cat food with taurine for the money, we recommend the Purina Kit & Kaboodle Dry Cat Food.
 This dry kibble contains four different shapes to offer interesting variety and texture for your cat, and each of these is a different flavor of either chicken, turkey, liver, or ocean fish.
 The taurine percentage of this cat food sits at 0.12%.